 Place of birth: Kentucky, Alabama

-Brief biography: Elmo Brady was born in Louisville, Kentucky in 1884.
-He would leave home at the age of 20 to enroll at the all-black college at Fisk University in Tennessee.
+Brady was born in Louisville, Kentucky in 1884.
+He would leave home at the age of 20 to enroll at Fisk University, an all-black college in Tennessee.

 After graduating with a degree in Chemistry he took up a teaching position at Tuskegee Normal and Industrial Institute (Tuskegee University today).
-He would later earn his masters and Ph.D. in Chemistry from the University of Illinois and he also became the first African-American to be admitted into Phi Lambda Upsilon.
+After four years teaching at Tuskegee, Brady was offered a scholarship to study at the University of Illinois, Urbana-Champaign, where he became the first African-American to receive a doctorate in Chemistry in the U.S, which he earned in 1916.
+He also became the first African-American to be admitted into Phi Lambda Upsilon, the chemistry honor society.

-He would become a highly regarded educator and would teach at no less than four distinguished black colleges.
-His 'labor of love' for teaching would inspire countless numbers of future chemists.
+He would become a highly regarded educator and would teach at no less than four distinguished historically black colleges.
+His labor of love for teaching would inspire countless numbers of future chemists.

 Scientific discipline: Chemist